Craniosacral Therapy

 CST has its roots in Osteopathy and was developed through the work of Dr William Garner Sutherland in the early 1900s.
 Through educated light touch, CST helps to balance the nervous system and trigger an individual's inherent self-healing mechanisms, helping to reunite the mind, body and restore harmony, vitality, and balance.

-CST works on a very profound and subtle level, influencing the core of the system.
-Helping to release deep-rooted causes as well as surface issues, it often leaves people feeling in a very deep and relaxed state (less is more).
-See the ‘Benefits of treatment’ page on how it could help you and what to expect during and after treatment.
+CST works on a profound and subtle level, influencing the core of the system.
+Helping to release deep-rooted causes as well as surface issues, it often leaves people feeling in a very deep and relaxed state.

-And how does CST work with PTSD/trauma?
+How does CST work with PTSD/trauma?

 The Fascia is now recognised as having profound and widespread significance for many aspects of health, with numerous research programmes in many therapeutic fields.
 Its significance was first identified by Andrew Taylor Still (the founder of Osteopathy) in the mid-1800s, but it is only recently that his insights are finally becoming widely appreciated and the value of fascia is more fully acknowledged.